In this drug factsheet:DIN (Drug Identification Number)

 Each torpedo-shaped suppository, ivory in colour, contains oxycodone HCl 20 mg.
 Nonmedicinal ingredient: semi-synthetic glycerides.

-Each blue, round tablet, scored on one side and printed "5" in "V" on the other side, contains oxycodone HCl 5 mg.
+Each blue, round tablet, scored on one side and printed "5" in "V" on the other, contains oxycodone HCl 5 mg.
 Nonmedicinal ingredients: brilliant blue sodium salt (FD&C Blue No. 1), croscarmellose sodium, dibasic calcium phosphate, magnesium stearate, and microcrystalline cellulose.
 Gluten-, lactose-, sulfite-, and tartrazine-free.

-Each white, round tablet, scored on one side and printed "10" in "V" on the other side, contains oxycodone HCl 10 mg.
+Each white, round tablet, scored on one side and printed "10" in "V" on the other, contains oxycodone HCl 10 mg.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, magnesium stearate, and microcrystalline cellulose.
 Gluten-, lactose-, sulfite-, and tartrazine-free.

-Each white, oval tablet, scored on one side and printed "20" in "V" on the other side, contains oxycodone HCl 20 mg.
+Each white, oval tablet, scored on one side and printed "20" in "V" on the other, contains oxycodone HCl 20 mg.
 Nonmedicinal ingredients: croscarmellose sodium, dibasic calcium phosphate, magnesium stearate, and microcrystalline cellulose.
 Gluten-, lactose-, sulfite-, and tartrazine-free.

 Who should NOT take this medication?